ogonek2210/internship/Task3/Readme.md

 ### Extra: ###
 1. I created the following resource for using id of the existing Ubuntu VM for transfering his private IP to the network security group of Centos VM :  *"azurerm_virtual_machine" "ubuntu_vm"*

+2. I changes the rules for the network security group of Centos VM, because CentOS should have outgoing and incoming access: ICMP, TCP/22, TCP/80, TCP/443, only to Ubuntu VM.